Canon 6D Mark II vs Sony RX10 IV

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 6D Mark II and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the 6D Mark II and the RX10 IV are recent models that are part of the current product line-up.
 The 6D Mark II replaced the earlier Canon 6D, while the RX10 IV followed on from the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Sony RX10 IV Manual.
+Further information on the features and operation of the 6D Mark II and RX10 IV can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Sony RX10 IV Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D Mark II and the Sony RX10 IV?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 6D Mark II:

 - More detail: Offers more megapixels (26 vs 20MP) with a 14% higher linear resolution.